We are making temporary changes to where Evelina London cares for children with heart conditions who need a stay in hospital.

 Edward Ward will have:

-• Reclining chairs that can lay out flat so one adult can stay overnight next to their child
+- Reclining chairs that can lay flat so 1 adult can stay overnight next to their child

 Why this is better for families

-Having one ward for children and young people with heart conditions on one site will mean:
+Having 1 ward for children and young people with heart conditions on 1 site will mean:

-• Specialist cardiac teams will all work together in one place.
+- Specialist cardiac teams will all work together in 1 place.

 Outpatient (clinic) appointments